networknt/light-doc/content/architecture/gateway.md

 these APIs are implemented in JavaEE containers like WebLogic/WebSphere/JBoss/SpringBoot etc. and they don't call each other.
-They are simply monolithic JavaEE application packaged in ear or war and exposed RESTful APIs.
+They are simply monolithic JavaEE application packaged in ear , war or jar and exposed RESTful APIs.
 These APIs are normally deployed in Data Centers and lately moved to cloud.
 They are not real microservices at all.

 Some smart developers attempted to break these big application into